lihledladla98/FUTURE_DS_02/README.md

 ---

-## 🏢 Program

-This project was completed as part of the Future Interns Data Science & Analytics internship program.
-Analysis based on the   publicly available IBM Telco Customer Churn dataset.
+*This project was completed as part of the Future Interns Data Science & Analytics internship program.
+Analysis based on the   publicly available IBM Telco Customer Churn dataset.*